Technology & Innovation

 To invest successfully in financials, it can help to look really closely at each of these companies to understand what assets they own and where those offerings fit into the business cycle.

 Environmental, social and governance investing, or ESG, is everywhere, and it's only going to get more important.

-At Capital Group, we have integrated ESG principles into our investment decision-making.
+At Capital Group, we have fully integrated ESG principles into our investment process, and it’s a part of every investment decision we make.
 We don’t think of ESG as just an exclusion process.
 We think of it as identifying companies that are doing the right thing and supporting those in transition, such as oil companies shifting toward clean energy.

 This effort extends far beyond the energy sector.
 For example, buildings pump more carbon dioxide into the atmosphere than the entire transport industry.
 One of the most effective ways to reduce greenhouse gas emissions is to improve air conditioning and heating efficiency.
 Regulations that require the replacement of older systems with more energy-efficient products in Europe and elsewhere could underpin a long-term tailwind for HVAC companies like Daikin and Carrier.

 I understand there is some trepidation about how our industry will implement ESG concepts.
 People are worried about new government regulations, additional rules or expanded disclosure requirements.
 But I would say: This is important.
 While there’ a lot to learn, I believe we should approach it with a sense of optimism and enthusiasm.

 Inflation is running hot — and that’s cooling bond returns.
 Speculation about the U.S. Federal Reserve’s path and pace of interest rate hikes has pressured bond prices.

 The good news?
 High inflation is partially a response to extraordinary consumer demand.
 The economy is doing well.
 People have jobs and cash — and they want to spend it.
 What’s more, many companies have strong balance sheets and are positioned for growth.